 Unofficial perk: this isn’t listed anywhere (not even on Virgin Australia’s website) and I haven’t had the chance to try it out, but some members in Platinum Card Facebook groups have mentioned that the Virgin Australia airline lounges are accessible to Platinum cardmembers.

 It’s unclear if that is restricted to only Australian cardmembers, but it seems that is not the case.
-One thing for sure, Virgin Australia lounge access comes with the same restrictions as with Delta: you have to be flying on Virgin Australia and you have no guesting privileges.
+One thing for sure, Virgin Australia lounge access comes with the same restrictions as with Delta and Lufthansa: you have to be flying on Virgin Australia and you have no guesting privileges.

 They are in most major Australian airports, with 12 locations in total.